 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity restrictions to avoid seasons or time periods of peak vehicle traffic, haul-trip, delivery, and/or commute time restrictions that would be implemented to avoid peak traffic days and times along affected roadway facilities.
 If the TMP identifies impacts on transportation facilities outside of the jurisdiction of the project proponent, the TMP will be submitted to the agency with jurisdiction over the affected roadways prior to commencement of vegetation treatment projects.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance. • Smoke generated during prescribed burn operations could potentially affect driver visibility and traffic operations along nearby roadways.
 Direct smoke impacts to roadway visibility and indirect impacts related to driver distraction will be considered during the planning phase of burning operations.
 Smoke impacts and smoke management practices specific to traffic operations during prescribed fire operations will be identified and addressed within the TMP, if a TMP is determined by the project proponent to be necessary.
 The TMP will include measures to monitor smoke dispersion onto public roadways, and traffic control operations will be initiated in the event burning operations could affect traffic safety along any roadways.
 This SPR applies only to prescribed burn treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: N Treatment Maintenance: N Due to the remoteness of the project and the lack of high-density public roads, this SPR is not necessary. ■ Public Services and Utilities Standard Project Requirements ■ SPR UTIL-1: Solid Organic Waste Disposition Plan.
+Initial Treatment: Y Treatment Maintenance: Y Public Services and Utilities Standard Project Requirements • SPR UTIL-1: Solid Organic Waste Disposition Plan.
 For projects requiring the disposal of material outside of the treatment area, the project proponent will prepare an Organic Waste Disposition Plan prior to initiating treatment activities.
 The Solid Organic Waste Disposition Plan will include the amount (e.g., tons) of solid organic waste to be managed onsite (i.e., scattering of wood materials, generating unburned piles, and pile burning) and transported offsite for processing (i.e., biomass power plant, wood product processing facility, composting).
 If the project proponent intends to transport solid organic waste offsite, the Solid Organic Waste Disposition Plan will clearly identify the location and capacity of the intended processing facility, consistent with local and state regulations to demonstrate that adequate capacity exists to accept the treated materials.
 This SPR applies only to mechanical and manual treatment activities and all treatment types, including treatment maintenance.
 Initial Treatment: N Treatment Maintenance: N